steevaavoo/jenkins-azure/README.md

 - [ ] Update DNS record with App IP
 - [ ] Add Pester tests with junit output
 - [ ] Add Helm for Kubernetes releases
+- [ ] Only Prompt to continue if TF changes exist